|

 ever passing through that community, you might

 wonder how that train station got located there.
+That came

 to mind the other day after hearing of the